tvaneerd/isocpp/observer_ptr.md

 Summary
 -------

 In P1408, Bjarne wrote a rebuttal against standardizing `observer_ptr`, but no one had yet rewritten a proposal to standardize it.
-Thus the need for this "prebuttal".
+Thus the need for this "prebuttal":

 `observer_ptr` should be standardized (but with a better name)